Rosalbina Caradori-Allan: Early career, marriage, and motherhood

+In 1826 Caradori-Allan's salary, which had been lowered to £400, was raised to £700.
+Her first performance of the year (again at the King's Theatre, under John Ebers) was as Elena in Rossini's La donna del lago, alongside Alberico Curioni, Torri, and Cornega.
+She sang with Giuditta Pasta in Zingarelli's Giulietta e Romeo, and as Rosina in Il Barbiere di Seviglia.
+Pasta in Zingarelli's Giulietta e Romeo, and as Rosina in Il Barbiere di Seviglia.
+Caradori-Allan also performed as Susanna in Mozart's Le nozze di Figaro, Fatima in Pietro l’eremita, and in Mayer’s Medea in Corinto, making it - as historian Kurt Ganzl noted - Caradori-Allan's "most successful season to date."
+After the operatic season Caradori-Allan worked the concert circuit, including performing at the Philharmonic Society's Concert of Ancient Music for the first time; she would continue to sing at this event for the next 20 years.
+Caradori-Allan's performances at the Gloucester Musical Festival and the Birmingham Festival also received positive reviews in this season.

+In 1827 Caradori-Allan's salary rose to £1,200: this was supported by Ebers giving her the key role of Giulia in Spontini’s La vestale.
+However this was the last season of Italian opera in England for some time.
+After that, Caradori-Allan went to the continent.

 She sang in Venice in 1830, where she created the role of Giulietta in Bellini's I Capuleti e i Montecchi, but in 1834 re-appeared in Italian opera in London, and after 1835 remained mainly in England until her death.

-She sang the soprano solo at the British première of Beethoven's Symphony No. 9 on 21 March 1825 and, at about that time, took part in the York festival and was at Gloucester.
+Caradori-Allan sang the soprano solo at the British première of Beethoven's Symphony No. 9 on 21 March 1825 and in the same year took part in performances in York and Gloucester.
 In 1827 she performed at the Leicester and Worcester festivals.
-In 1834, she sang in the Handel festival in Westminster Abbey, in 1836 at the Winchester festival with Maria Malibran, and in 1846 she took part in Felix Mendelssohn's Elijah at a production given at the Birmingham festival.
+In 1834 she sang in the Handel festival in Westminster Abbey, and in 1836 performed at the Winchester festival with Maria Malibran.
+During the Winchester performance Malibran collapsed and died nine days later.
+In 1846 Caradori-Allan took part in Felix Mendelssohn's Elijah at a production given at the Birmingham Festival; it is this performance, along with her 1825 premiere of Beethoven's Symphony No.9, for which she is primarily remembered.

-In the final phase of her career, she abandoned the stage for oratorio and concert singing, in which she achieved great success.
-In 1840, she undertook a successful concert tour in the United States.
+In the final phase of her career, Caradori-Allan abandoned the stage for oratorio and concert singing.
+In 1840 she undertook a successful concert tour in the United States.
 She was a regular performer at the Concerts of Antient Music, and did some teaching.
-She also composed; The Daily News of 12 July 1847 reviewed her compositions favourably:
+Caradori-Allan also composed musical works.
+The Daily News of 12 July 1847 reviewed her compositions favourably: